jldust/accessible-menu/README.md

 A highly configurable, accessible menu component that supports keyboard navigation, mobile controls, and ARIA attributes.

+## Current Support

+This library currently implements the **[Menubar pattern](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/)** from the WAI-ARIA Authoring Practices Guide.

+### Future Plans

+We have plans to support additional menu patterns, including:

+- Tree menu pattern
+- And more to come

 ## Features

 - **Keyboard Navigation**: Full arrow key support, tab navigation, and escape key handling